Self Exams Save Lives

 What to look for

-Because skin cancers appear in many shapes and sizes, it’s important to know the warning signs associated with basal cell carcinoma (BCC), squamous cell carcinoma (SCC), melanoma, Merkel cell carcinoma (MCC) and the precancer actinic keratosis (AK).
+Because skin cancers appear in many shapes and sizes, it’s important to know the warning signs associated with basal cell carcinoma (BCC), squamous cell carcinoma (SCC), melanoma, Merkel cell carcinoma (MCC) and other rare skin cancers, and the precancer actinic keratosis (AK).

 If you see something NEW, CHANGING or UNUSUAL, get checked by a dermatologist right away.
 It could be skin cancer.
 This includes: